chwerth/chwerth.github.io/index.md

 ### **Dynetics, Inc.**, Huntsville, AL

 **Computer Analyst III**, January 2021 - Present
+- Supported initial development of UDP network interface for communication with our models in simulation framework
+- Performed analysis on model and generated documentation on findings at request of customer
 - Wrote and managed CI/CD pipelines in Jenkins to automatically test multiple C++ projects
 - Provided training to department on basics of automated testing in Jenkins
 - Co-authored automated delivery pipeline to generate change logs and prepare repositories for customers